vrbaskiz/stock_market/README.md

 * Get All Latest Market Data:
     * GET /market-data/
-    * Retrieves the latest trade/quote data for all symbols currently in the in-memory cache.
+    * Retrieves the latest trade data for all symbols currently in the in-memory cache.
 * Get Latest Market Data for a Specific Symbol:
     * GET /market-data/<str:symbol>/
-    * Retrieves the latest trade/quote data for the specified stock symbol (e.g., /api/market-data/AAPL/).
+    * Retrieves the latest trade data for the specified stock symbol (e.g., /api/market-data/AAPL/).

 ## Analysis Insights